Alex26000/TestSite1/README.md

 ## Credits
-Images were ArcMap and ARCScene screenshots which depicted default stretch and elevation classification schemes.
+Images were ArcMap and ARCScene screenshots which depicted stretch and elevation classification schemes.
 The data was from National Oceanicogrpahic & Atmospheric Administration's Sea Level Rise Digital Elevation model of the Tampa Bay area.
 This data is the "NOAA Sea Level Rise Viewer DEM" and can be found [here](https://coast.noaa.gov/dataviewer/#/lidar/search/-9178176.171342539,3229235.1339638405,-9157385.29964897,3253771.4200433823)